kos-lang/kos/doc/grammar.md

 ellipsis `...`, and is followed by a compound statement, a fallthrough statement or both (in that order).

-The right-hand-side expression is evaluated at compile time and it must evaluate to a constant.

-The resulting constant can only be of immutable type: integer, float, string, boolean, void or function.

-The resulting evaluated constant value cannot repeat again in that switch statement.

 The ellipsis `...` case is optional.

 There can be only one ellipsis `...` case defined for a given switch statement.